Welcome to the Explore Minnesota Tourism Website

 Ice fishing has a devoted following in Minnesota, where towns of fish houses pop up each winter across the state’s thousands of lakes.
 But fishing through an 8-inch hole in the ice isn’t the only way to hook a trophy.
 For anglers seeking a little more variety in their winter-fishing program, Minnesota offers a number of options for open water fishing, even when the majority of lakes in the state are frozen solid.

 Minnesota's state parks are among our crown jewels.
 Many people use the campgrounds and hiking trails that are staples of state parks, but there are plenty of other reasons to visit them, too.
 Here’s a look at five state park attractions that should be included on any visitor's bucket list.

 Walleyes are synonymous with fishing in Minnesota, and not just because they’re the state fish.
-They’re challenging to catch, swim in more than 1,500 lakes, and their value as table fare is unmatched.
 No matter how it’s prepared, the flaky, thick and mild-tasting fish is a feast fit for royalty.
 For people who are serious about eating walleyes, there are a variety of ways to do so in Minnesota.

 Minnesota boasts dozens of trails for all-terrain vehicle riders.
 Opportunities exist for riders throughout Minnesota, with the majority of trails clustered in the northern part of the state.
 There are trails to match every skill level, from flat and open trails that cater to beginners, to narrow, winding trails that will challenge even the most experienced riders.